 Injectable dermal fillers, also known as facial fillers, cheek fillers or wrinkle fillers can work wonders for your appearance – and your confidence.
 They can reduce the appearance of lines, plump up lips, smooth your complexion and improve facial features, all achieved in minutes with results that last for months or longer.

-Dermal Fillers in South Yarra, Melbourne & Perth
+Dermal Fillers in South Yarra, near Toorak & Prahan in Melbourne

 Melbourne-based cosmetic surgeon Dr Feldman’s much sought-after dermal filler treatments are requested regularly in her South Yarra (Melbourne) and Perth clinics.
 The process is easy: a small amount of dermal filler is injected into the designated area, filling out and smoothing the complexion.